zeynepsonmeez/credit-card-fraud-detection/README.md

 * Random Forest provided a better balance between precision and recall
 * Choosing the right metric depends on the problem (e.g. fraud detection vs false alarms)

-## How to Run

-1. Download the dataset (link or Kaggle reference)
-2. Open the notebook
-3. Run all cells

 ## Notes